Luger pistol: Post-World War II

 Pistols were also assembled under the direction of Soviet (and later, East German) authorities to arm military and MP units, as well as the Volkspolizei.
 During the immediate postwar period, complete Luger pistols were also assembled from rejected or salvaged parts with different serial numbers, then sold as souvenirs to occupation forces in Germany.
 Thousands of original Luger pistols were taken home by returning Allied soldiers after both world wars.
 Other Luger pistols were later assembled in the United States by gunsmiths of varying aptitude using secondhand, rejected, or salvaged parts imported from Germany and other countries.
 These pistols and their construction quality (or lack of it) would contribute to criticism of the Luger as a finicky and unreliable weapon.
 However, a well-maintained Luger with new springs and suitable cartridges is a very reliable weapon.

 The Swiss Parabellum 06/29 continued in production until 1946.
 In 1969, after purchasing the Swiss 06/29 tooling, Mauser Werke in Oberndorf restarted Parabellum production, which ceased in 1986 when the last commemorative model was produced.
 While new Mauser Luger production ended at this time, pistols continued to be assembled and sold from parts on hand until the 1990s.

-The Luger pistol is still sought after by collectors both for its sleek design and accuracy, and for its connection to Imperial and Nazi Germany.
-It is one of the most collected pieces of militaria, with collectors purchasing them for prices ranging from $34,500, and $1,000,000.

 Aaron Davis, writing in The Standard Catalog of the Luger, claimed that "From its adoption, the Luger was synonymous with the German military through the end of World War II" and "Ask any World War II vet of the [European Theater of Operations] what the most prized war souvenir was and the answer will invariably come back, 'a Luger'."
 Colonel David Hackworth mentioned in his autobiography that it was still a sought-after sidearm in the Vietnam War.
-Vietnamese gunsmiths even copied the basic Luger design, producing a few crude 'Luger' pistols with which to arm Viet Cong and other irregular forces.
+Vietnamese gunsmiths even copied the basic Luger design, producing a few crude "Luger" pistols with which to arm Viet Cong and other irregular forces.